-In accordance with GAAP, from time to time, the Company measures certain assets at fair value on a nonrecurring basis.
-The Company reviews the carrying value of intangibles, including IPR&D (see Note 5), and other long-lived assets for indications of impairment at least annually.
+In accordance with GAAP, from time to time, iMDx measures certain assets at fair value on a nonrecurring basis. iMDx reviews the carrying value of intangibles, including IPR&D (see Note 5), and other long-lived assets for indications of impairment at least annually.
 Refer to related discussions of impairments below.